Visitor progress graph with details

 If you're already running Google Ads campaigns and haven't activated this option, campaign performance could be affected, so it's important to validate the configuration of your analytics tools.

-Visit key performance indicators (KPIs) are the metrics you'll use to measure your progress towards your objectives.
-These can include sales data, customer churn rate, average order value, etc.
+Visit key performance indicators (KPIs) are the metrics you’ll use to measure your progress toward your goals.
+These could include sales data, customer churn rate, average order value, and more.

-For example, if your objective is to increase your leads, you could track the number of conversions generated by your Google Ads campaigns each week.
+For example, if your goal is to increase leads, you might track the number of conversions generated by your Google Ads campaigns each week.

-Conversions can take many forms, such as calls, store visits, responses to a form or messages via Facebook.
+Conversions can take various forms, such as calls, in-store visits, form submissions, or Facebook messages.

 Here’s a table with examples of suggested integration methods for each type of KPI: